 - Allow the pie shell to set for five minutes and rest, then place it in the refrigerator for fifteen minutes before baking, if your recipe calls for butter.
 If your recipe calls for shortening, place pie shell in the freezer for fifteen minutes, as shortening doesn’t set up as firm as butter.
 If using a frozen pie shell, allow it to set out for about fifteen minutes prior to baking.

 - Place a piece of foil or parchment paper in the empty pie shell.
 For years I used foil, but have found over the years the easiest thing to use is parchment paper.
 Crumple the paper into a wad and then un-wad it.
-Works perfect!
-The paper only needs to come up to the bottom of the top edge of pie shell.
+Works perfectly!
+The paper only needs to come up to the bottom of the top edge of the pie shell.

-- Fill the paper or foil lined pie shell with pie weights.
+- Fill the paper or foil-lined pie shell with pie weights.
 These can be store-bought ceramic pie weights, (found with baking supplies, such as rolling pins and pie dishes), or don’t waste your money and use what most bakers use…dried beans.
 Any dried lentils, peas, beans, etc.. will work.

 - Bake the pie shell as your recipe directs.
 Pie crust is usually baked at a high temperature of around 425 degrees.
-Bake pie shell on a cookie sheet on the lower middle rack.
+Bake pie shell on a cookie sheet on the lower-middle rack.
 Whether you are baking it until it’s all the way done or partially done, the recipe will direct you at some point to remove the pie shell from the oven, remove the pie weights and finish baking the pie shell.
-It usually takes about 12-15 minutes to partial bake a crust, and about 7-8 minutes longer, depending on your oven, to bake it until it’s all the way done.
+It usually takes about 12-15 minutes to partially bake a crust, and about 7-8 minutes longer, depending on your oven, to bake it until it’s all the way done.
 When the crust is baked until done, the edges should be a golden brown and the bottom should be very dry.

 - Here’s a tip that some bakers use, although I haven’t used this myself.
 If baking the pie shell until it’s totally baked through, bake the pie shell, brush the bottom with an egg white.
 Place the pie shell back in the oven for about 45 seconds, just long enough to set the egg white.
-This will also keep your crust from getting soggy, if you’re filling it with a cream filling and not returning it to the oven.
+This will also keep your crust from getting soggy if you’re filling it with a cream filling and not returning it to the oven.

-Go practice your pie making skills and be ready for the holidays!
+Go practice your pie-making skills and be ready for the holidays!